What Is the McKenzie Method? A Certified MDT Therapist Explains

 Why Certification Matters

-Want to find out whether the McKenzie Method is right for your back or neck pain?
-Call us at 551-208-3234 to schedule a one-on-one evaluation in East Brunswick.
+Curious whether the McKenzie Method is right for your back or neck pain?
+Call Spineck Physical Therapy at 551-208-3234 to schedule an evaluation with a Cert.
+MDT certified therapist in East Brunswick.

 Need Help With Your Condition?